 Recruit more students for employment in the steel industry.

 It is the intent to give one award every year.
 Faculty with three or more years of tenure-track remaining are eligible to apply, and it is not intended to have repeat recipients.
 The number of awards granted depends on fund availability, the number of proposals received, and the quality of proposals received; at the discretion of the selection committee.
 The maximum grant per award will be US$35,000 per year renewable for a maximum allowable time of three years.
-An annual report with sufficient detail for the committee to assess performance must be submitted for award continuation.
-Each new award will begin in August.
-The award will be considered discretionary, allowing the professor to work on behalf of the industry in the manner he or she deems best achieving the award objective.
+An annual report with sufficient detail for the committee to assess performance must be submitted for award continuation, with each new award beginning in August.
+The award will be considered discretionary, allowing the professor to work on behalf of the iron and steel industry in the manner he or she deems best to achieve the award objective.

 To assist the recipients in forging steel industry networks (access, connections, relationships), applicants are requested to suggest two mentors: one with an established professor active in AIST and one with a steel industry representative currently employed with a steel producing company.
 Both mentors should be in the appropriate area of expertise for the award candidate.
 AIST will assist in providing mentors if needed.
 Feel free to contact them to request their assistance.

 The selected professor is encouraged to attend AIST programs such as training courses, member chapter events, AISTech, etc. during the award period.
 With pre-approval, registration fees and travel expenses will be reimbursed by the AIST Foundation for up to two qualifying events per calendar year.